snoopdave/blogql/README.md

-# Simple Blog Server with GraphQL API
+# BlogQL: Simple Blog Server with GraphQL API

 This is a learning project; something I started to help me learn React, TypeScript and more about GraphQL and Apollo Studio.
 Here are some more details about the technologies in use: